-- The colour white as a symbol for purity, new life, or peace.
+- The color white as a symbol for purity, new life, or peace.

-- The colour black as a symbol of death, danger, or mystery.
+- The color black as a symbol of death, danger, or mystery.

-- The colour red as a symbol for love, passion, or even death.
+- The color red as a symbol for love, passion, or even death.

-- The colour green as symbol for rebirth, new life, and nature.
+- The color green as a symbol for rebirth, new life, and nature.

-- A cross as a symbol of death, Christianity, or sacrifice.
+- A cross as a symbol of death, Christianity, heaven, or sacrifice.